colormotor/PFAD/README.md

-# Programming for Artists and Designer
+# Programming for Artists and Designers